fenago/tableau-server/md/sites/Permissions - Tableau.md

 Project leaders are users who have administrator-like access for a specific project or project hierarchy.
-Prior to 2020.1, [Project Leader]{.uicontrol} was a capability that could be set to allowed, denied, or unspecified like any other capability.
+Prior to 2020.1, [Project Leader] was a capability that could be set to allowed, denied, or unspecified like any other capability.
 Starting in 2020.1, project leaders are now assigned through the action menu and function as a setting rather than a capability.